tlsnotary/docs-mdbook/src/extension/plugins.md

 # Browser Extension Plugins

 The **TLSN Extension** has a plugin system that allows you to safely extend its functionality.
-The plugin system is based on [Extism](https://extism.org/docs/concepts/plug-in-system), which enables you to write plugins in the programming language of your choice.
-This page focuses on plugins written in TypeScript.

 ## What Can You Do with Plugins?